stprnvsh/paramlake/PROJECT_STRUCTURE.md

   - Provides a unified API for different storage backends
   - Defines methods for storing optimizer state and configuration
   - Includes methods for checkpoint save/load operations
+  - Supports metrics storage and retrieval with hierarchical paths

 - **Storage Factory**: Creates appropriate storage manager based on configuration
   - Dynamically selects between Zarr and Icechunk based on configuration